 What are the salient concerns of in-house lawyers?
-Their two chief concerns are economic uncertainty, and regulatory compliance and enforcement — according to an authoritative 2013 Grant Thornton survey.
+Their two chief concerns are uncertainty, and regulatory compliance and enforcement — according to an authoritative 2013 Grant Thornton survey.

 “The results of this survey indicate that regulatory concerns dominate the attention of in-house legal counsel,” said Brad Preber, national managing partner of Grant Thornton’s Forensic and Valuation Services (FVS) practice.